Courtesy titles in the United Kingdom: Divorced wives and widows who remarry

 It used to be customary for women with higher titles from one marriage to retain them even on subsequent remarriage.
-As Lord Macnaughten put it in the case of Earl Cowley v Countess Cowley [1901] AC 450: "...everybody knows that it is a very common practice for peeresses (not being peeresses in their own right) after marrying commoners to retain the title lost by such marriage.
+As Lord Macnaughten put it, in the case of Earl Cowley v Countess Cowley [1901] AC 450: "... everybody knows that it is a very common practice for peeresses (not being peeresses in their own right) after marrying commoners to retain the title lost by such marriage.
 It is not a matter of right.
 It is merely a matter of courtesy, and allowed by the usages of society."
-The divorce court, in the above case, granted the earl an injunction preventing his former wife from using his title; however this was overturned by the Court of Appeal, whose decision was confirmed by the House of Lords, on the grounds that ordinary courts of law lacked any jurisdiction in matters of honour.
+The divorce court, in the above case, granted the earl an injunction preventing his former wife from using his title; however, this was overturned by the Court of Appeal, and this was confirmed by the House of Lords, on the grounds that ordinary courts of law lacked jurisdiction in matters of honour.

-The same practice was followed by widows who remarried.
-A prominent example was Catherine Parr, the last wife of Henry VIII, who continued to be known as Queen Catherine even after her marriage to The Lord Seymour of Sudeley (and, indeed, she disputed precedence with the wife of her brother-in-law the Duke of Somerset on this basis).
+The same practice was, historically, followed by widows who remarried.
+A prominent example was Catherine Parr, the last wife of Henry VIII, who continued to be known as Queen Catherine even after her marriage to Thomas, Baron Seymour of Sudeley (and, indeed, she disputed precedence with Anne Seymour, Duchess of Somerset on this basis).
 This usage died out later in the twentieth century, and women who remarry now ordinarily take a new married name and do not retain their former title.